zqxyz/lmm-website/README.md

 All pages are store directly in `src/pages/` as a `.js` file.
 The exception being the home page, which is nested in a folder at `src/pages/Landing/`.

-The pages are very much like normal HTML with improved semantics.
-For example, the page at `/call` contains an element made of the following code:
+The pages are JSX, which is very much like normal HTML.
+The page at `/call` contains an element made of the following code:

     <Container
         title='Contacting us by phone'